Swedish food – the ultimate foodie bucket list

 Midsummer is celebrated enthusiastically in Sweden, calling for an elaborate daytime feast – followed by song and dance around the maypole.
 Join in to sample a smorgasbord of classics including salmon – smoked or gravad – and pickled herring served with boiled new potatoes.
 To drink, expect locally brewed craft beer and ‘snaps’– shots of herb-infused spirits with regional variations – accompanied with traditional ‘snapsvisor’ songs.

 Forage and cook in the great outdoors

 Sweden’s right to roam policy invites anyone to enjoy Mother Nature’s edible gifts, throughout the year.
-You're even allowed to cook your harvest over an open fire in nature.
+You're even allowed to cook your harvest over an open fire in nature at certain times a year.
 So, set off with basket in hand, perhaps with an experienced guide by your side.
-Also consider booking a table through The Edible Country concept.
-This DIY Swedish food experience, focused on foraged ingredients and local produce, is dotted around the country – each spot selected for its natural beauty and rich culinary culture.

 Tuck into a plate of Swedish meatballs

 Meatballs served the traditional Swedish way are a foodie bucket list essential.
 Made from minced pork and beef, Swedish meatballs are served with mashed potatoes, lingonberry jam and pickled cucumber.
 This much-loved dish is part of a culinary tradition called ‘husmanskost’ – translating roughly to comfort food.
 Today, you’ll find various modernised versions of the classic, including the vegetarian options served at Stockholm restaurant Meatballs for the People.

 Put your festive paper hat on and join a ‘kräftskiva’